 I can guarantee that you will need pet insurance as your puppy gets into mischief.

 Generally, your puppy will come with some kind of insurance to cover you for a month.
 However, I would shop around before you get the puppy for quotes from various insurance companies, so you are prepared.

 Like everything, go with the best you can afford.
 Ideally should cover chronic illness such as arthritis.
 If possible dental work etc.

 Socialise your dog with other dogs and humans

-If you are rehoming an adult dog or planning on training a young pup, research for a training class that only uses praise and reward techniques, rather than using choke chains and military-style drills.
-A new puppy class is great fun for doggy interaction, where dogs and their owners can make a great friend and have lots of fun.
+If you are rehoming an adult dog or planning on training a young pup, research for a training class that only uses praise and reward techniques rather than using choke chains and military-style drills.
+A new puppy class is great fun for doggy interaction, where dogs and their owners can make great friends and have lots of fun.

 If you’re walking your new dog in the street or at the park, allow your dog to say hello to other dogs, with their owner’s permission, of course.

 Introduce a training plan and house rules for your new dog before you bring them home, and make sure the whole family is on board with the changes to family living.